bean-mhm/realbloom/USAGE.md

 ### GPU Helper

-The Naive (GPU) method uses RealBloom's GPU helper program, `RealBloomGPUConv.exe`, to try and perform convolution on the dedicated GPU, while the main program and its GUI is intended to run on the integrated GPU.
+The Naive (GPU) method uses RealBloom's GPU helper program, `RealBloomGpuHelper.exe`, to try and perform convolution on the dedicated GPU, while the main program and its GUI is intended to run on the integrated GPU.
 This is only relevant for Dual-GPU systems.

 You can check your `%TEMP%` directory and look for a text file such as `gpuconv000000log.txt`, the middle part is random.
 This log file will contain the name of the GPU ("Renderer") on which the GPU helper ran.
-If the GPU helper isn't using the desired GPU, visit **Windows Settings > System > Display > Graphics**  to change the default/preferred GPU for `RealBloomGPUConv.exe`.
+If the GPU helper isn't using the desired GPU, visit **Windows Settings > System > Display > Graphics**  to change the default/preferred GPU for `RealBloomGpuHelper.exe`.
 This might differ for older versions of Windows.

 > There's no official way to choose a specific GPU device using OpenGL on Windows.
 However, we can "signal" to NVIDIA and AMD drivers that "this program needs the high-performance GPU".
 RealBloom's main program does not contain this signal, but the GPU helper does.
 This makes the process easier on most Dual-GPU systems, as the UI continues to render smoothly while the dedicated GPU is busy.